vstinner/unicode_book/encodings.rst

 Is UTF-8?
 '''''''''

-`UTF-8`_ encoding adds markers to each bytes and so it's possible to write a reliable algorithm to check if a function is encoded to UTF-8.
+:ref:`UTF-8` encoding adds markers to each bytes and so it's possible to write a reliable algorithm to check if a function is encoded to UTF-8.

-Example of a strict `C`_ function to check if a string is encoded to UTF-8.
+Example of a strict :ref:`C` function to check if a string is encoded to UTF-8.
 It rejects overlong sequences (eg.  ``0xC0 0x80``) and surrogate characters (eg.
 ``0xED 0xB2 0x80``, U+DC80). ::